 What work experience do I need to become a Security Guard?

 Security Guards work in the following industries:

-Those interested in being a Security Guard may also be interested in:
+Those thinking about becoming a Security Guard might also be interested in the following careers:

 More about our data sources and methodologies.